back

 Smart Ways to Use Your Discretionary Income

-Knowing what you should do with money left over after all monthly expenses are paid is not always easy.
-Suppose you have a bit of extra monthly income in your bank account.
-In that case, you may be looking to purchase discretionary goods and services.
 Companies that sell discretionary goods tend to look more and more appealing when we have extra income burning a hole in our pocket.
 But, instead of using the money left over from your paycheck frivolously, like going on an impromptu trip to New York City, consider utilizing your income and thinking about the future.

 Here are a few tips for making the most of your extra income.
-You may even end up with more money in the long run!
+You may even end up with more money in the long run:

 Start an Emergency Fund

 The first thing you should do with any money remaining from your monthly expenses is put a portion of cash in your savings account.
-If you already have a healthy savings account, you may want to get a second account that is specifically an emergency fund.
+If you already have a healthy savings, you may want to get a second account that is specifically an emergency fund.
 In the case of a personal budget deficit, you’ll be thankful to have a savings account to fall back on.

 Having extra money to pay for unexpected expenses like a medical emergency, sudden car trouble, or general economic downturns in your finances can be a huge financial relief.
 Also, if you find yourself going through job loss, a pay cut, or a pay reduction, emergency hardship financial aid in your savings account can help you get through those tough times.